‘Chilling effect’ on its reporting on the far-left college

 It is clear that common law, constitutional and statutory privileges all protect WAJ Media’s communications with sources, including attorneys in lawsuits that are the subject of WAJ Media’s news reporting.

 Tompkins County Judge Gerald Keene ordered Oberlin to explain at an Aug.
 17 hearing why he shouldn’t quash the subpoena.

-CORRECTION: The original post misnamed the college subject to Judge Keene’s order.
+UPDATE AND CORRECTION: Oberlin College withdrew the subpoena July 18.
+The original post misnamed the college subject to Judge Keene’s order.
 It is Oberlin.
-The post has been amended accordingly.
+The post has been amended accordingly in both cases.